adelolmo/hd-idle/README.md

     ata-WDC_WD50EZRX-
     usb-WD_My_Book_1140_

-[hdparm](https://en.wikipedia.org/wiki/Hdparm) on the other hand was able to stop always the three drives without any problems.
+[hdparm](https://en.wikipedia.org/wiki/Hdparm) on the other hand stops always the drives without any problems.
-It uses `ATA` api calls to do the job.
-So my idea was to replicate `hdparm`'s api call and add it to `hd-idle` itself.
+It uses `ATA` api calls to set disk on standby. `hd-idle` comes with `ATA` commands support to replicate `hdparm`'s api calls.

+### Monitor the skew between monitoring cycles

+Identify if the sleep took longer than expected and reset the spun down flag if it waited too long for the main loop sleep.
+This should capture suspend events as well as excessive machine load.

+### Resolve symlinks in runtime

+`hd-idle` can resolve disk symlinks also in runtime.
+Disks added after application's start won't be hidden.

+### Log disk spin up

+Show in standard output when disks spin up.

 ## Install

-There are various ways of installing `hd-idle`
+There are various ways of installing `hd-idle`:

 ### Precompiled binaries

 Precompiled binaries for released versions are available in the [*releases*](https://github.com/adelolmo/hd-idle/releases) section.

-### Building from source
+### Build from source

 To build `hd-idle` from the source code yourself you need to have a working Go environment with [version 1.12 or greater installed](http://golang.org/doc/install).